MengWoods/pdf-compressor/README.md

 ## Introduction

 A light-weight tool to compress PDF file's pages and size.
-The processing loses origin file's format, only the text information is saved in the compressed result.
+The compressing loses origin file's format, only the text information is saved in the compressed result.

-With default font size 10, the compressing result looks like:
+With default font size 10, the compressing effect looks like:
 ```bash
 $ python main.py -i input.pdf
 File size (KB):         15114.015----> 45.828